 Any investigation of fraud or other criminal activity will not be disclosed except to the appropriate law enforcement authorities.
-HHGP, AHGP, CHG, HEN and ARPA sub-contractors shall not retaliate against tenants or employees who report fraud, criminal activity, or other program irregularities.
+Sub-contractors shall not retaliate against tenants or employees who report fraud, criminal activity, or other program irregularities.
 Landlords, tenants, and employees shall be accorded full due process of law.

 Kitsap County staff, including the Grant Manager, the Housing and Homelessness Division Manager, and the Human Services Director or their designees, will conduct investigations into alleged fraud or ineligible uses of funds.
-Kitsap County may request to inspect the books and records of sub-contractors per 4.2 of the contract terms and may review and monitor financial and services components of the program.
+Kitsap County may request to inspect the books and records of sub-contractors and may review and monitor financial and services components of the program.